ealemar8/econtimeseries/README.md

 # econtimeseries
-Repository of time series functions in R for exploratory and predictive analysis as an extension of the xts package.
+Repository of time series functions in R for exploratory and predictive analysis of Puerto Rico economic indicators as an extension of the xts package.